berardo/apex-propellant/README.md

   public void flyOnBefore() {
     System.debug('Yay, my 🚀 has gone through the ⛅️ on its way to the ✨');
   }
-  public Boolean canTakeOff(TriggerOperation fireWhen, Propellant propellant) {
+  public Boolean canTakeOff(TriggerOperation triggerWhen, Propellant propellant) {
     return true;
   }
 }